cho8/CMPUT275_Final_Project/README.md

 Controls:
 >   * WASD    - Movement
->   * Cursor is used to interact with the gui.
+>   * Cursor is used to interact with the interface.
 Hotkeys are available as follows:
 >   - SPACE   - Hold to sprint
 >   - ESC     - Quit game
 >   - ENTER   - Search the area around you